Six FAQs about what’s happening, why, and what we can do about it

 Needless to say, the results of a successful breach can be devastating for students, faculty, and their families.
 The disclosure of sensitive health information, social insurance numbers, financial information, academic records, and other personal identifiable information can have serious, long-term effects on the victims.
 For the school itself, the impacts include loss of productivity and teaching time for students and faculty, damage to network infrastructure, crippling increased costs (investigating and remediating the breach, legal fees, third-party assistance costs, etc.), and supply chain disruption (order processing, communications, etc.)

-And it’s important not to overlook the reputational damage a cyber attack can have: in a recent survey conducted by Angus Reid Forum on behalf of ISA Cybersecurity, nearly half (46%) of students surveyed say it would influence their decision to attend a university or college if the school was known to have experienced a data breach or had a reputation for weak cybersecurity.
+And it’s important not to overlook the reputational damage a cyber attack can have: in a survey conducted on behalf of ISA Cybersecurity, nearly half (46%) of students surveyed say it would influence their decision to attend a university or college if the school was known to have experienced a data breach or had a reputation for weak cybersecurity.

 3. What are the barriers holding back institutions from building stronger cybersecurity programs?